-Uses for tomatoes.
 Why so many kinds of tomatoes?
 Are they really different?
 Are some tomatoes better than others?
 Are some tomatoes better suited to particular uses than others?
 The real answers to all these questions come down to personal tastes and preferences.
 Many people, including a majority of our customers, seem to prefer different kinds of tomatoes for different uses.

-The standard red tomato is very versatile, and used by people from most cultures.
+Standard Red Tomatoes: The standard red tomato is very versatile, and used by people from most cultures.
 It can be cooked, juiced, eaten whole, sliced, diced or whatever.
 It is the standard to which all other tomatoes are compared.
 A good red tomato should be flavorful, meaty and juicy.

-Pink tomatoes are a little sweeter than standard red tomatoes, very juicy and wonderfully suited for eating fresh.
+Pink Tomatoes: Pink tomatoes are a little sweeter than standard red tomatoes, very juicy and wonderfully suited for eating fresh.
 Some people prize them for their tender skins.
 Pink tomatoes are our favorites for salads and sandwiches.
 Karen prefers them for making soup because of their flavor and because they are so juicy.

-Yellow tomatoes are said to be less acidic than red tomatoes.
+Yellow Tomatoes: Yellow tomatoes are said to be less acidic than red tomatoes.
 Some people prefer yellow tomatoes for use both fresh and cooked, in part because the unusual color adds variety.

-Paste or Roma type tomatoes have been bred and selected for good cooked flavor and high solids content.
+Paste or Roma Type Tomatoes: Paste or Roma type tomatoes have been bred and selected for good cooked flavor and high solids content.
 They are the standard type for commercial production of tomato products for which excess juice is not an asset, such as tomato paste, ketchup and salsa.
 Some of our customers prefer them for making spaghetti sauce (if you like it thick), tomato paste, and salsa.
 They are our personal choice for salsa.